commit-live-students/linear_regression_project/q04_linear_predictor/README.md

-## Your very first prediction - Using fitted linear regression model
+# Your very first prediction - Using fitted linear regression model

-Let's write a function `linear_predictor()` that takes in a fitted linear model and makes a prediction.
-It also calculates Mean square error, Mean absolute error and r2.
+## Let's write a function `linear_predictor()` that
+* Takes in a fitted linear model and makes a prediction.
+* It also calculates Mean square error, Mean absolute error and r2.

-#### Parameters:
+### Parameters:

 | Parameter | dtype | argument type | default value | description |
 | --- | --- | --- | --- | --- |